Are mountain homes only for the physically fit? Of course not.

 The manufacturers of medical equipment estimate that there are 80 million disabled people.

-It is clear there is a growing market for housing that can accommodate their needs.
+Clearly there is a growing market for housing that can accommodate their needs.

-I am not saying that all homes should have expensive nursing home fixtures and wheelchair ramps.
+This does not mean that all homes should have expensive nursing home fixtures and wheelchair ramps.

 to add these accessible fixtures if needed in the future.